Jack London: Animal activism

 London witnessed animal cruelty in the training of circus animals, and his subsequent novels Jerry of the Islands and Michael, Brother of Jerry included a foreword entreating the public to become more informed about this practice.
 In 1918, the Massachusetts Society for the Prevention of Cruelty to Animals and the American Humane Education Society teamed up to create the Jack London Club, which sought to inform the public about cruelty to circus animals and encourage them to protest this establishment.
-Support from Club members led to a temporary cessation of trained animal acts at Ringling-Barnum and Bailey in 1925.
+Support from Club members led to a temporary cessation of trained animal acts at Ringling–Barnum and Bailey in 1925.

 Death

 London died November 22, 1916, in a sleeping porch in a cottage on his ranch.
 London had been a robust man but had suffered several serious illnesses, including scurvy in the Klondike.
 Additionally, during travels on the Snark, he and Charmian picked up unspecified tropical infections and diseases, including yaws.
-At the time of his death, he suffered from dysentery, late-stage alcoholism, and uremia; he was in extreme pain and taking morphine and opium, both common, over-the-counter drugs at the time.
+At the time of his death, he suffered from dysentery, late-stage alcoholism, and uremia; he was in extreme pain and taking morphine and opium, both common over-the-counter drugs at the time.

 London's ashes were buried on his property not far from the Wolf House.
 London's funeral took place on November 26, 1916, attended only by close friends, relatives, and workers of the property.
 In accordance with his wishes, he was cremated and buried next to some pioneer children, under a rock that belonged to the Wolf House.
 After Charmian's death in 1955, she was also cremated and then buried with her husband in the same spot that her husband chose.
 The grave is marked by a mossy boulder.
 The buildings and property were later preserved as Jack London State Historic Park, in Glen Ellen, California.

 Suicide debate

 Because he was using morphine, many older sources describe London's death as a suicide, and some still do.
 This conjecture appears to be a rumor, or speculation based on incidents in his fiction writings.
 His death certificate gives the cause as uremia, following acute renal colic.

-The biographer Stasz writes, "Following London's death, for a number of reasons, a biographical myth developed in which he has been portrayed as an alcoholic womanizer who committed suicide.
+The biographer Clarice Stasz writes, "Following London's death, for a number of reasons, a biographical myth developed in which he has been portrayed as an alcoholic womanizer who committed suicide.
 Recent scholarship based upon firsthand documents challenges this caricature."
 Most biographers, including Russ Kingman, now agree he died of uremia aggravated by an accidental morphine overdose.

-London's fiction featured several suicides.
-In his autobiographical memoir John Barleycorn, he claims, as a youth, to have drunkenly stumbled overboard into the San Francisco Bay, "some maundering fancy of going out with the tide suddenly obsessed me".
+London's fiction features several suicides.
+In his autobiographical memoir John Barleycorn, he claims, as a youth, to have drunkenly stumbled overboard into the San Francisco Bay, "some maundering fancy of going out with the tide suddenly obsessed me."
 He said he drifted and nearly succeeded in drowning before sobering up and being rescued by fishermen.
 In the dénouement of The Little Lady of the Big House, the heroine, confronted by the pain of a mortal gunshot wound, undergoes a physician-assisted suicide by morphine.
 Also, in Martin Eden, the principal protagonist, who shares certain characteristics with London, drowns himself.